Formats and related files

-The principal purpose of the FSM is to produce the post-forecast fiscal projections.
+The Fiscal Strategy Model’s principal purpose is to produce post-forecast fiscal projections.

-The Budget Economic and Fiscal Update 2022 (BEFU) version of the FSM is published here on the Treasury's website.
-This model uses economic and fiscal forecasts prepared for the Budget Economic and Fiscal Update 2022 (BEFU).
+The Budget Economic and Fiscal Update 2023 (BEFU) version of the Fiscal Strategy Model is published here on the Treasury's website.
+This model uses economic and fiscal forecasts prepared for the Budget Economic and Fiscal Update 2023 (BEFU).

-- begin from the end of the five-year forecasts in Economic and Fiscal Updates (EFUs) and normally cover a period of ten years beyond that
+- begin from the end of the five-year forecasts in Economic and Fiscal Updates (EFUs) and normally cover a period of 10 years beyond that

 - are strongly influenced by the EFU economic and fiscal forecasts that provide their base

 - rely on long-term assumptions such as future population growth and economic growth